digitalocean/doctl/README.md

 ## Authenticating with DigitalOcean

-In order to use `doctl`, you need to authenticate with DigitalOcean.
+In order to use `doctl`, you need to authenticate with DigitalOcean by providing an access token, which can be created from the [Applications & API](https://cloud.digitalocean.com/settings/api/tokens) section of the Control Panel.
+You can learn how to generate a token by following the [DigitalOcean API guide](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2).

 In case you're not using Docker to run `doctl`, this is done using the `auth init` command.
 Docker users will have to use `DIGITALOCEAN_ACCESS_TOKEN` environmental variable, as exlained in the Installation part of this document.